vic-ma/howtodismantle.github.io/_posts/2025-07-23-Peakboard-for-the-People -The-Community-Edition-is-finally-here.md

   - name: How to install Peakboard BYOD
     url: /Peakboard-BYOD-The-beginners-guide-to-BYOD-setup.html
 ---
-Peakboard has become the ultimate data visualization solution for industrial workplaces.
+Peakboard has become the ultimate data visualization platform for industrial workplaces.
 Peakboard connects to a wide variety of data sources and offers fast and simple application development.
-But until now, not many individual users have used the Peakboard platform---because its price point was higher than free alternatives like Node-RED or Grafana.
+But until now, not many individual users have tried the Peakboard platform---because its price point was higher than free alternatives like Node-RED and Grafana.

-This changed forever in the summer of 2025, when the company launched the [**Peakboard Community Edition**](https://www.peakboard.com/en/community-edition), which gives private and non-commercial users a free license for the [Peakboard BYOD runtime](https://www.peakboard.com/en/product/peakboard-byod).
-In this article, we’ll cover everything you need to know about the Community Edition and provide a complete guide for downloading and installing everything you need to get started.
+This all changed in the summer of 2025, when the company launched [**Peakboard Community Edition**](https://www.peakboard.com/en/community-edition), which gives private and non-commercial users a free license for the [Peakboard BYOD runtime](https://www.peakboard.com/en/product/peakboard-byod).

+In this article, we’ll cover everything you need to know about the Community Edition, including instructions on how to get started with it.

 ## Community License Coverage

 As of summer 2025, here’s what the Community License includes:

-- Unlimited use of Peakboard Designer (this was always the case, even before the Community Edition).
+- Unlimited use of Peakboard Designer (this was always available, even before the Community Edition).
 - Unlimited use of BYOD/runtime installations, as long as it's for **non-commercial** use.
 - All data sources, including extensions.
 - All available features.